folio-org/docs/content/en/docs/Getting started/Installation/singleserverfreshinstall.md

 ## Create a new tenant

-1. Switch to a working directory.
+1. Switch to the working directory.

 ```
-cd ~
+cd ~/folio-install
 ```

 2. Create a tenant.json file: